codingbbq/codingbbq.github.io/docs/Cloud/AWS-AI-Business-Strategist.md

 - B. Algorithm and model: the underlying recipe and the trained system
 - C. Training and algorithm: the process that produced the model and the recipe behind it
 - D. Model and training: the trained system and the process that built it

-A) Inference is the model making a decision on new data, and the fraud score is the prediction it produces.
+**Inference and prediction: the model making a decision on new data, and the fraud score it produces** Inference is the model making a decision on new data, and the fraud score is the prediction it produces.
 Recognizing the pair lets you translate the line for a non-technical audience: "The system applies what it has already learned to score every new transaction as it happens."

 ---